OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/cosmos-db/programming.md

       var isAccepted = __.createDocument(__.getSelfLink(), doc, {}, function(err, doc, options) {
         if (err) throw err;

-        // Check the doc (ignore docs with invalid/zero size and metaDoc itself) and call updateMetadata. if (!doc.isMetadata && doc.size > 0) {
+        // Check hello doc (ignore docs with invalid/zero size and metaDoc itself) and call updateMetadata. if (!doc.isMetadata && doc.size > 0) {
-          // Get the meta document.
-We keep it in the same collection. it's the only doc that has .isMetadata = true. var result = __.filter(function(x) {
+          // Get hello meta document.
+We keep it in hello same collection. it's hello only doc that has .isMetadata = true. var result = __.filter(function(x) {
             return x.isMetadata === true
           }, function(err, feed, options) {
             if (err) throw err;

-            // We assume that metadata doc was pre-created and must exist when this script is called. if (!feed || !feed.length) throw new Error("Failed to find the metadata document.");
+            // We assume that metadata doc was pre-created and must exist when this script is called. if (!feed || !feed.length) throw new Error("Failed toofind hello metadata document.");

-            // The metadata document.
+            // hello metadata document.
             var metaDoc = feed[0];

             // Update metaDoc.minSize:
-            // for 1st document use doc.Size, for all the rest see if it's less than last min. if (metaDoc.minSize == 0) metaDoc.minSize = doc.size;
+            // for 1st document use doc.Size, for all hello rest see if it's less than last min. if (metaDoc.minSize == 0) metaDoc.minSize = doc.size;
             else metaDoc.minSize = Math.min(metaDoc.minSize, doc.size);